bekd70/NWEA_GoogleAppsScript/README.md

 It will then add the name(s) of the file(s), link, and date added to a spreadsheet.
 An email is sent to the user notifiy them of the downloaded file.

-If the archive only has file with the header rows in them, it will not save them nor send and email notification.
+If the archive only has file with the header rows in them (i.e. no student testing data), it will not save them nor send and email notification.

 You will need to set up a daily export of either the Comprehensive Data File or the Combined Data File in the NWEA Data Export Scheduler.
 A daily trigger will need